Please Read: Make It Easier to Help You

 • Please do not attach a screenshot of your code, it makes it much more difficult for us to help you since then we cannot easily run your code to reproduce your issue.
 Instead, copy the text of your code directly into your post and format it properly so that we can easily read it.

-• If you are using the Julia version of ITensor, please show the output of the commands versioninfo() and using Pkg; Pkg.status("ITensors").
+• If you are using the Julia version of ITensor, please show the output of the commands versioninfo() and using Pkg; Pkg.status("ITensors"), along with the versions of any other relevant Julia packages.

 • If you are using the C++ version of ITensor, please specify the version of C++ ITensor you are using.

-• If you are unsure what a line of code does, or whether a tensor has a certain property, try printing it out!
+• Please try investigating the issue yourself before posting a question.
+If you are unsure what a line of code does, or whether a tensor has a certain property, try printing it out!
 Almost everything in ITensor is printable, using either the @show macro in Julia or the println function in Julia or C++ (or the Print or PrintData functions in C++).
 The printouts can show you what indices an ITensor has, and you can also print the norm of an ITensor, etc.

 To use code formatting, use single backticks (`) for inline code formatting, or triple backticks (```) for multi-line code formatting.
 Here are some examples: